knpwrs/dotfiles/README.md

 ## Other Tips

+### Xcode

 If you need to accept the xcode license at any point for some reason:

 ```sh
 sudo xcodebuild -license
 ```

+### Not Ken?

+If your name is not Ken Powers you will probably want to edit [`./home/gitconfig`][gitc] to have your information.
+You can do this on your own branch to make pulling upstream changes easier.

 [Homebrew]: http://brew.sh/ "Homebrew"
 [`./vendor/packages`]: vendor/packages "./vendor/packages"
+[gitc]: ./home/gitconfig "gitconfig"